Characters of the Marvel Cinematic Universe: A–L: Hunter B-15 / Verity Willis

+As of 2026, the character has appeared in three projects: the Disney+ series Loki; the film Deadpool & Wolverine; and the comic book series TVA.

+Hunter X-05 / Brad Wolfe

+Hunter X-05 (portrayed by Rafael Casal), is an agent, later prisoner, of the Time Variance Authority, who assumes an identity on the Sacred Timeline as famous actor Brad Wolfe.

+As of 2026, the character has appeared in one project: the Disney+ series Loki.

 I

 Ikaris

 Ikaris (portrayed by Richard Madden) is an Eternal who can fly and project cosmic energy beams from his eyes.
 He also has superhuman strength and durability.
 Throughout history, Ikaris was Sersi's romantic partner before leaving her thousands of years ago.
 In 2024, after discovering that the Eternals' leader Ajak plans to stop the Emergence, Ikaris feeds her to the Deviants before reuniting with the rest of the Eternals on Earth, betraying the team to uphold Arishem's instructions.
 However, he is unable to bring himself to kill Sersi, and joins his fellow Eternals to form the Uni-Mind and stop the Emergence of Tiamut.
 Guilt-ridden, Ikaris commits suicide by flying into the Sun.

 Madden described the relationship between Ikaris and Sersi as having "a deep level of romance", and they are "two opposing sides of how they connect with the world", referencing Sersi's growing love for humanity compared to Ikaris's indifference.
 Madden sought to portray the character in a way that would not come across as being "bored of everything".
 Director Chloé Zhao was influenced by Zack Snyder's interpretation of Superman in the film Man of Steel (2013) for its authenticity and realness.

-As of 2025, the character has appeared in one project: the film Eternals.
+As of 2026, the character has appeared in one project: the film Eternals.
 An alternate universe variant of Ikaris appeared in one project: the Disney+ animated series Marvel Zombies.

 Jason Ionello

 Jason Ionello (portrayed by Jorge Lendeborg Jr.) is a student at Midtown School of Science and Technology who hosts the school's news report alongside Betty Brant, whom he is implied to have an unrequited crush on.
 In 2018, he is a victim of the Blip, but is restored to life in 2023.

-As of 2025, the character has appeared in two projects: the films Spider-Man: Homecoming and Spider-Man: Far From Home.
+As of 2026, the character has appeared in two projects: the films Spider-Man: Homecoming and Spider-Man: Far From Home.

 J

 Darryl Jacobson

 Darryl Jacobson (portrayed by Daley Pearson) is a New Asgard tour guide.

-As of 2025, the character has appeared in two projects: the short film series Team Thor (2016–2018); and the film Thor: Love and Thunder.
+As of 2026, the character has appeared in two projects: the short film series Team Thor (2016–2018); and the film Thor: Love and Thunder.

 Luke Jacobson

 Luke Jacobson (portrayed by Griffin Matthews) is a fashion designer specializing in superhero suits.
-Some of his clients include Jennifer Walters, Matt Murdock, and Eugene Patilio.
+His clients include Jennifer Walters, Matt Murdock, and Eugene Patilio; the latter kidnaps Jacobson in 2025, though he is rescued by the first two.

-As of 2025, the character has appeared in one project: the Disney+ series She-Hulk: Attorney at Law.
+As of 2026, the character has appeared in one project: the Disney+ series She-Hulk: Attorney at Law.